HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 {{ figure_markup(
   image="security-csp-header-length.png",
   caption="CSP header length.",
   description="Bar chart showing Percentiles of the length of the CSP header in bytes.
-At 10th percentils desktop is 23 bytes and mobile is 24 bytes, at 25th percentile both are 25 bytes, at 50th percentile both are 75 bytes, at 75th percentile desktop is 78 bytes and mobile is 81 bytes and at 90th percentile desktop is 365 bytes and mobile is 316 bytes.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTb4PkXuhnxNc-X_Jovx0970pV22ucCnNloa2g8KPMLJmp39E62oSE4XvBlAVSGL0oEEHZa71_bgsV4/pubchart?oid=1825551550&format=interactive", sheets_gid="150007358", sql_file="csp_number_of_allowed_hosts.sql"
+At 10th percentile desktop is 23 bytes and mobile is 24 bytes, at 25th percentile both are 25 bytes, at 50th percentile both are 75 bytes, at 75th percentile desktop is 78 bytes and mobile is 81 bytes and at 90th percentile desktop is 365 bytes and mobile is 316 bytes.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTb4PkXuhnxNc-X_Jovx0970pV22ucCnNloa2g8KPMLJmp39E62oSE4XvBlAVSGL0oEEHZa71_bgsV4/pubchart?oid=1825551550&format=interactive", sheets_gid="150007358", sql_file="csp_number_of_allowed_hosts.sql"